jrief/django-angular/docs/reverse-urls.rst

 Installation
 ============

-It is assumed that your AngularJS application has already been initialized and that you have included ``django-angular.js``.
-You will also need to load django angular template tags, ``{% load djangular_tags %}``:
+It is assumed that your AngularJS application has already been initialized and that you have loaded django-angular tags ``{% load djangular_tags %}``:

 .. code-block:: html